Allah Chattar

-Allahu Chattar (আল্লাহু চত্বর), also known as Allah Chattar (আল্লাহ চত্বর), is a tower in Muradnagar, Comilla.
+Allah Chattar (আল্লাহ চত্বর) is a tower in Muradnagar, Comilla.
 It replaced the Doel Square.

 Location and history

 Under the initiative of local politician Yussuf Abdullah Harun, plans to build a tower were announced.
 The politician mentioned that he designed the tower himself.
 It was officially opened by Harun on 7 September 2019 at 5pm.
 The square is located east of the Muradnagar bus stand on the four-road junction.
 It is bounded on the north-west by Homna Upazila, on the north-east by Ramchandrapur via Bancharampur Road, on the south by Muradnagar-Dhaka Road and on the east by Companyganj via Nabinagar Road.

 Structure and details

 The circular tower contains the 99 names of Allah written in Arabic text.
 The name Allah is inscribed at the top.
 It is 30 feet high and 14 feet in diameter from the ground.
 The plaque is rich in six Arabic calligraphy terracotta.